 What made him truly special was that, unlike other guitarists of his time who stuck to one style of playing, Jimi combined styles and used strumming alongside licks and other additions to create a fuller and more organic sound.
 Amazingly, he also used his thumb to do do a moving baseline whilst he was playing chords – he wanted to do what no other guitarists were doing, or were able to do and he succeeded.
 The way he dressed his chords with so many different sounds and rhythms just shows how naturally talented a guitarist Jimi Hendrix was.
 His guitar was like an extension of his body, a part of his left hand that had no boundaries.

-For those lefties who are still unsure how to play the guitar, we invite you to observe the master in action by checking out some online guitar videos.
+For those lefties who are still unsure how to play the guitar, we invite you to observe the master in action by checking out some online guitar lessons and videos.

 He was a part of the iconic Club27 group of musicians who all died at the age of 27, including Kurt Cobain, Amy Winehouse, Jim Morrison, Janis Joplin, and Brian Jones.